mend/renovate-ce-ee/docs/gitlab.md

 To do this, simply add the bot account you created to the project with "Developer" permissions.

-Adding Renovate as a Developer to a repository should trigger a System Hook which in turn triggers a job for the Renovate Worker.
+Adding Renovate as a Developer to a repository should trigger a webhook which in turn triggers a job for the Renovate Worker.
+The repository will receive an onboarding PR.